andreivcodes/andreiv.dev/content/articles/spacemesh-cloud-initialization/index.md

 - _noVNC_ will open up in a new tab.
 Go ahead and enter the password you set for the template.

-- Go ahead and [download Smapp](https://spacemesh.io/start/) for Linux using Firefox.
+- You can [download Smapp](https://spacemesh.io/start/) for Linux using Firefox.

 - Once it's downloaded, open the KDE menu (the thing which looks like the windows Start menu, with an icon like > ) and open _Konsole_.